 Abdul Aziz Muhamat (Aziz) is a compelling and tireless advocate for refugee rights.
 He has been trapped in the Australian offshore immigration system on Manus Island, Papua New Guinea, since October 2013, along with hundreds of other refugees and asylum seekers.

 >He belongs to the Zaghawa ethnic group of Darfur, in north-western Sudan.
-In 2013, he left Sudan to seek asylum in another country.
+In 2013, the conflict forced him to seek asylum.
 He flew to Indonesia and travelled onward by boat for Australia.
-His boat was intercepted by Australian authorities, who forcibly transferred him to the country’s offshore immigration detention centre at the Lombrum naval base, on Manus Island.
+His boat was intercepted by Australian authorities, who forcibly transferred him into the country’s offshore immigration system at the Lombrum naval base, on Manus Island.
 He was granted refugee status in early 2015, but remains on Manus Island, along with several hundred other men who were transferred there after arriving in Australian territory by boat and seeking asylum.

-The detention centre fell into its worst crisis on 31 October 2017, when Australian authorities and contractors left Manus Island, having sought to close the site in the naval base and force the refugees and asylum seekers to move to three other detention facilities close to the main town on Manus Island.
+The centre fell into its worst crisis on 31 October 2017, when Australian authorities and contractors left Manus Island, having sought to close the site in the naval base and force the refugees and asylum seekers to move to three other facilities close to the main town on Manus Island.
 The men refused to leave.
 From the beginning of August, they held daily peaceful protests – demanding instead to be granted freedom in a third country.
 The men remained in the centre without provision of food, water, electricity or medical care for 24 days, until they were moved by force by PNG authorities.

 Aziz was one of the leaders of the protest movement, During a 24-day standoff, Aziz also played the role of the welfare coordinator, overseeing the equitable distribution of smuggled food and medicine; facilitating doctors’ consultations by phone for those who were ill; and liaising with donors and advocates in Australia who sent money to pay for necessities.